 What to Expect During Durga Puja

 The Durga Puja festival is an extremely social and theatrical event.
+"Pandal-hopping" is the most popular activity, whereby revelers go from pandal to pandal to check out the displays of the goddess.
+This carries on throughout the night in Kolkata.
 Drama, dance, and cultural performances are widely held.
 Food is a huge part of the festival, and street stalls blossom all over Kolkata.
 In the evenings, the streets of Kolkata fill with people, who come to admire the statues of Goddess Durga, eat, and celebrate.